Beyond the Superfood Hype

 For something lighter, try it with pear in a smoothie using coconut milk as the base.
 The contrast between graviola’s tartness and pear’s sweetness, mellowed by creamy coconut, is pure magic.

-Experience Graviola at Oliveria Kitchen
+Experience Graviola at Oliveira Kitchen

-This season, we’re featuring graviola in several of our dishes, showcasing both its unique flavor profile and its incredible versatility.
+This season, we’re featuring graviola in several of our dishes, showcasing both its unique flavour profile and its incredible versatility.
 Come taste what centuries of South American tradition and modern culinary innovation can create together.

 Because some ingredients aren’t just food—they’re experiences waiting to happen.